|The 1976 Buccaneer draft review|

 4 - WR - Richard Appleby - Georgia - Wasted pick

-Never played a down for the Buccaneers.
+Never played football in the NFL at all.
 Had played TE during his senior year with the Georgia Bulldogs and caught 13 passes but was most known for the 80-yard option TD pass he threw to Gene Washington to beat the Florida Gators that season.
-Never played football in the NFL at all.

 4 - G - Everett Little - Houston - Poor pick